lkiesow/leihs-wiki/Home.md

 ## Live demo

-You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
-It's always pointing to the latest release available.
+You can try out a live installation of leihs (the address is below).
+It's always pointing to the latest stable release available.
 If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.

 Demo data is deleted and reset every 24 hours.